sike25/deep-learning/README.md

 We create a fully-connected neural network based autoencoder in order to detect credit card frauds.
 We use this [Kaggle dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud) where there are 492 labeled frauds and 284807 normal transactions by European cardholders in September 2013.

 #### Authorship Attribution with BERT
 Using the BERT (Bidirectional Encoder Representations from Transformers) to determine the authors of the unattributed Federalist Papers amongst Alexander Hamilton, James Madison, and John Jay.
 We loading, clean, tokenize and split the text data.
+After configuring BERT and the training process, we train the model and end with running inference.